William-PanWei/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt.md

 The Internet Key Exchange protocol version 2 (IKEv2) [RFC7296] is used to negotiate Security Association (SA) parameters for the IKE SA and the Child SAs.
 Cryptographic key material for these SAs have a limited lifetime before it needs to be refreshed, a process referred to as "rekeying".
 IKEv2 uses the CREATE_CHILD_SA exchange to rekey either the IKE SA or the Child SAs.

 When rekeying, a full set of negotiation parameters are exchanged.
 However, most of these parameters will be the same as before.
+This means that the security properties of the IKE or Child SA in practice do not change during a typical rekey.

 For example, the Traffic Selectors (TS) negotiated for the new Child SA must cover the Traffic Selectors negotiated for the old Child SA.
 And in practically all cases, a new Child SA does not need to cover a wider set of traffic.
 In the rare case where this would be needed, either a standard rekey could be used or a new Child SA could be negotiated followed by a deletion of the replaced Child SA.
 Further, per RFC 7296, the Traffic Selectors and algorithms should not change when rekeying the Child SA.

-Similarly, IKEv2 states that the cryptographic parameters negotiated for rekeying should not be different.
-This means that the security properties of the IKE or Child SA in practice do not change during a typical rekey.

 This document specifies a method to omit these parameters and replace them with a single Notify Message declaring that all these parameters are identical to the originally negotiated parameters.